 The US is comprised of fifty states, four territories, and one federal district.
 In addition, the US military and indigenous tribes maintain their own sovereignty.

-There is no federal statute for bestiality; however, there are federal laws against obscenity, so investigations should always inlude a search for images created, possessed, or distributed by the offender.
+There is no federal statute prohibiting bestiality; however, there are federal laws against the depiction of animal torture or obscene images and material, so investigations should always inlude a search for images created, possessed, or distributed by the offender.

 Bestiality is a significant social justice issue, and the full extent of the problem is unknown.

-• Virtually all statistics related to bestiality are artificially low and may create a false sense of security that “it never happens in my district.”
+• Virtually all statistics related to bestiality are artificially low and may create a false sense of security that “it never happens here.”
 There are no reliable statistics nationwide on animal sexual abuse, but we do know that arrests for bestiality have occurred in every single state in the U.S.

 The problem is complex, and it is growing.

 • Since 2005, the number of arrests for bestiality has risen dramatically.
-There were more than twice as many arrests in 2015 than in the entire period between 1970 -2000.
-The internet has made it extremely easy for animal sex abusers to connect with one another, in effect normalizing their behavior.
-As of this writing, one site that caters to animal sex abusers boasts more than a million members, with 10,000 of them active at any moment in time.
+The real effect of the internet is unknown, but has definitely made it extremely easy for animal sex abusers to connect with one another, in effect normalizing their behavior.
+There are hundreds of websites that cater to people with a sexual interest inanimals, most of which allow for .

 • There is growing evidence that bestiality may be a lifelong sexual orientation and not just something that happens rarely.
 Studies have indicated that zoosexuals typically have their first experience around 13; the average age of arrest is 43.